JuliusCode/MP4MUSEUM/README.md

 # MP4MUSEUM
 MP4MUSEUM.org Media Player

-start.sh is run after boot and runs mp4museum.py mp4museum.py contains the loop playback engine
+start.sh is run after boot and runs mp4museum.py, which contains the loop playback engine

 updated the code to v5beta2